anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

        -  ID of the item
        -  7
     *  -  List name
-       -  Title or Url of the list
+       -  Title or Url of a list
        -  Sales
     *  -  SharePoint Site Url
        -  This property defines the context of the action.
 The action will be executed on specified SharePoint site.